 How BCBSRI is tackling the behavioral health crisis

-Access to comprehensive behavioral healthcare has never been more important—for your clients and for their employees.
+The American Academy of Pediatrics (AAP) recently declared children’s mental health a national emergency, citing the toll of COVID-19 as a key factor.
+The pandemic has been equally difficult (or even more so) for adults, especially those grappling with depression, substance use, and similar challenges.
+Access to comprehensive behavioral healthcare has never been more important—for your employees and their families.
 Here’s what Blue Cross & Blue Shield of Rhode Island (BCBSRI) is doing to help.

 Increasing access to care

 Early in the pandemic, BCBSRI expanded telemedicine for behavioral healthcare.
-Today, we are continuing with coverage for telemedicine at all levels of behavioral healthcare (except inpatient and residential) for members nationwide.
+Today, we are continuing with coverage for telemedicine at all levels of behavioral healthcare (except inpatient and residential).
 In addition, we are:

 - Waiving prior authorizations for in-network behavioral health services—requiring only a notification instead—to empower providers and enable them to determine the appropriate care for their patients